What is an Ecosystem?

 The carbon flows in the biotic system in three forms.

-The green plants utilize carbon dioxide (CO2) in photosynthesis and utilize carbon in glucose.
+Carbon dioxide (CO2) is required by green plants for photosynthesis, which is used to produce glucose.
 The glucose is used in the synthesis of different kinds of lipids, carbohydrates, and proteins, most of which contains carbon.
-These compounds are stored in plant tissues.
-The carbon is delivered in the herbivorous animals when plants are eaten up through the food chain.
-The carbon goes into the body of carnivores when herbivores are eaten up by them.
+These compounds are then stored in plant tissues and delivered higher up the food chain.
+When herbivorous animals eat these plants, the carbon enters their system.
+Eventually, the carbon enters the body of carnivores when herbivores are preyed on.

 - Formation of shell

-Carbon dioxide is dissolved in the sea and consumed by marine animals such as corals, protozoans, mollusks etc for the formation of the shell.
-Carbon dioxide is converted into calcium carbonate in these animals which are utilized in making shells.
+Carbon dioxide is dissolved in the sea and consumed by marine animals such as corals, protozoans, molluscs for the formation of their shell.
+Calcium carbonate forms from carbon dioxide, which is the essential component of shells.

 CO2+H2→H2CO3 (Carbonic acid)